okikorg/adist/README.md

 - Legacy indexing and search methods are still available under `legacy-reindex` and `legacy-get`
 - Added support for Ollama to run LLM features locally without an API key
 - Added LLM provider configuration command for easy switching between Anthropic, OpenAI, and Ollama
-- Added real-time streaming responses for chat and query commands
-- Improved context caching for faster repeated queries on similar topics
 - Enhanced document relevance ranking for more accurate results
 - Added automatic related document discovery for richer context
 - Optimized token usage to reduce API costs